davidgasquez/handbook/IPFS.md

 	- Files are automatically deduplicated.
 - Once something is added, it can't be changed anymore.
 - IPFS supports versioning using commits.
 - Keeping files available is a challenge.
 If the nodes storing a file go down, it'll disappear from the network.
-Filecoin solves this issue!
+Filecoin can help with this adding incentives to the equation.